 Women are sometimes more difficult to find information on because their surnames often change upon marriage, so it can be hard to know which last name to search for.
 In Mary’s case, no spouse was listed on her FamilySearch record, so I was hopeful that I would be able to find information about her.

 I know from my notes that Mary died in Stamford, Fairfield County, Connecticut, in 1903, so I used “Stamford” as a keyword when I searched for her name.
-In this initial search, I was hoping to locate an obituary for Mary, and I kept the date range pretty close to her lifespan.
+In my initial obituary search, I was hoping to locate an obituary for Mary, and I kept the date range pretty close to her lifespan.